 This course introduces students to the industry-standard software that is used to schedule and budget productions.
-In a handson lab setting, students are instructed in the use of Entertainment Partners (EP), Movie Magic Scheduling and Budgeting software Students also learn about programs. scheduling established and budgeting techniques.
+In a handson lab setting, students are instructed in the use of Entertainment Partners (EP), Movie Magic Scheduling and Budgeting software programs.
+Students also learn about established scheduling and budgeting techniques.